 Nolo Contendere Plea

-Usually, defendants who are charged with criminal cases end in a plea bargain.
-Only a fraction of cases goes to trial.
+Usually, defendants who are charged with criminal offenses end in a plea bargain.
+Only a small number of cases go to trial.
 The incentive for defendants in plea bargaining is to admit guilt to a lower charge and receive a lighter sentence than they could potentially receive at trial.
 Defendants who are charged with less serious convictions are imposed with a lighter sentence by the judge after the defendant pleas.

 A nolo contendere plea is offered in Pennsylvania as an alternative to pleading guilty or not guilty.
-This is a complex plea that sometimes leads to a general perplexity.
-Your Pittsburgh Criminal Lawyer will negotiate in your best interest and inform you fully on any plea deals.“No Contest” Basics
+This is a complex plea that sometimes leads to general perplexity.
+Your Pittsburgh Criminal Lawyer will negotiate in your best interest and inform you fully of any plea deals.“No Contest” Basics

 In “no contest” or nolo contendere pleas, the defendant doesn’t admit the crime or guilt but offers no contest to the case.
 One tangible benefit of pleading no contest is it prohibits the use of the criminal action in a related civil suit.